digris/obr-web/docs/development/docker-compose.md

 Create an `.env` file with the following variables:

 NOTE: `SITE_URL` has to match your situation when accessing via network.
+To test CDN-Policy also the `CDN_POLICY_DOMAIN` has to be set accordingly.

 ```env
 DEBUG=True